-The I he Norwegian Corporate Governance Board (NCGB)
+The Norwegian Corporate Governance Board (NCGB) 3

-ntro oduction 7
+Intro duction 6

-Char Changes to the Code of Practice since 2012
+Changes to the Code of Practice since 2014 10

-1. Implementation and reporting on corporate governance 12
+1. Implementation and reporting on corporate governance 13

-2. Business 14
+2. Business 15

-3. Equity and dividends 15
+3. Equity and dividends 17

-4. Equal treatment of shareholders and transactions with close associates 17
+4. Equal treatment of shareholders and transactions with close associates 19

-5. Freely negotiable shares 21
+5. Shares and negotiability 22

-6. General meetings 22
+6. General meetings 23

-7. Nomination committee 26
+7. Nomination committee 27

-8. $\label{lem:composition} \textbf{Corporate assembly and board of directors: composition and independence}$ 30
+8. Board of directors: composition and independence 31

 9. The work of the board of directors 36

 10. Risk management and internal control 42

 11. Remuneration of the board of directors 45

 12. Remuneration of executive personnel 47

 13. Information and communications 50

 14. Take-overs 52

 15. Auditor 58